 Look Back, Plan Forward is a website created by the Institute on Disability at the University of New Hampshire to capture the personal stories of individuals with disabilities.
 The tool is designed to help the individual and their family caregivers and service providers capture life stories in a way that helps others to better understand the individual’s history, values, preferences and support needs.

 Online course on person-centered planning

-Elements of Design: Frameworks for Facilitating Person-Centered Planning by Patty Cotton of the NH Institute on Disability is a manual for people interested in facilitating the person-centered planning process.
-It includes an overview of person-centered planning, as well as step-by-step methods, tools, and process examples.
+Elements of Design: Frameworks for Facilitating Person-Centered Planning (MSWord, 13 pages) is a collection of tools by Patty Cotton of the NH Institute on Disability, from her manual for people interested in facilitating the person-centered planning process.
+It includes brief overviews of the process and examples.